-To keep that from happening to your creative project, make sure your marketing team is equipped both with the knowledge of your product that they need and a sense of your brand guidelines without weighing them down with unnecessary constraints.
+To keep that from happening to your creative project, make sure your marketing team is equipped with the knowledge of your product that they need and a sense of your brand guidelines without weighing them down with unnecessary constraints.
 Understand how to make a creative brief that informs and empowers, and your project will have a foundation to build into a successful product launch.
 Here’s what to think about as you go.

 What is a Creative Brief?

-At its core, a good creative brief is little more than an outline.
-While it may take many forms – a PowerPoint presentation, a Word document, etc. – the ultimate goal of the creative brief is simply to detail the information that marketing teams must know in order to direct them through the content formation process.
+At its core, a good creative brief serves as an outline.
+While it may take many forms – a PowerPoint presentation, a Word/Page document, etc. – the ultimate goal of the creative brief is to detail the information that marketing teams must know to direct them through the content formation process.

 This sort of collaborative inclination on the part of the modern advertising agency is indicative of the need for relationship-building.
-Community-focused thinking is essential in a digital age where marketing teams are no longer charged merely with creating ads, but with driving results and connecting with target demographics as people first.
+Community-focused thinking is essential in a digital age where marketing teams are no longer charged merely with creating ads but with driving results and connecting with target demographics as people first.
 The necessity for client-marketer relationships by no means undermines the need for a good creative brief; it just shows that collaboration must always be at the forefront.

-Keep it Brief
+Keeping it Brief

-Overly elaborate creative briefs often do little more than tie the hands of the very marketing teams from whom a client is seeking assistance.
+Overly elaborate creative briefs often do little more than tie the very marketing teams’ hands from whom a client is seeking assistance.
 The surprising overtake of the Apple iPhone by the Samsung GS2, for instance, was substantively founded upon the refinement of the Android operating system as well as improved screen brightness and functionality.
-Still, the brief that drove the ad campaign was simply, “We want to be a credible number two to the iPhone leader.”
+Still, the line that drove the ad campaign was, “We want to be a credible number two to the iPhone leader.”

-Bear in mind, this is not a comprehensive list; only the client and marketing team know all the questions that need to be asked during project development.
+Bear in mind, this is not a comprehensive list; only the client and marketing team know all the questions that need to be asked during project development for specific goals.

 - What does it do? – What is the purpose of your product, and how does it connect to its users?
 How is it different from its competitors, and why does your audience need to know that?

-- What do you want them to do? – Once you’ve conveyed your key message, what behavior or attitude are you trying to stimulate within them?
+- What is their lifestyle, and why do you matter to them?
+What do you want them to do? – Once you’ve conveyed your key message, what behavior or attitude are you trying to stimulate within them?
 Do you want them to buy a product?
 To share a post?
 To feel a certain way?
 To join your movement?
 What action do you want to trigger?

-- Market Insights – What crucial knowledge have you gained about your target audience, or in what fundamental way has your product evolved such that the project cannot go forward without this insight?
+- What crucial knowledge have you gained about your target audience, or in what fundamental way has your product evolved such that the project cannot go forward without this insight?

 - Medium – In what channels will you be communicating to your audience?
 Social media?
 Billboard ad?
 Magazine cover?
 How does your audience respond to being engaged within the medium you’re choosing, and what communication style do they expect to hear from that medium?

 - By the time you’re done with your creative project, what tangible products does the client expect you to have produced?
 A commercial?
 A YouTube video?
 A product line?
 What are you expected to come up with?
 (More on how this connects with specific kinds of creative briefs later.)

-Even after you’ve answered the essentials, there are still a host of questions left to be asked that will likely play a significant role in the shape the project takes.
-Some of them are better left unanswered with latitude given to the creative team as to how to handle them, but some will need to be addressed.
+Even after you’ve answered the essentials, there are still many questions left to be asked that will likely play a significant role in the shape the project takes.
+Some of them are better left unanswered with latitude given to the creative team regarding how to handle them, but some will need to be addressed.
+Here are a few:

 - Timeline – Nearly every project has a deadline of some sort, but some projects may be more flexible than others in their expectations of what is to be delivered when.
 What hard deadlines must be met for this project to be deemed a success?